-The User and Crypto Officer passwords and the RADIUS/TACACS+ shared secrets must each be at least 8 characters long, including at least one letter and at least one number.
+The User and Crypto Officer passwords and the RADIUS/TACACS+ shared secrets must each be at least 8 characters long, including at least one letter and at least one number character, in length.
 See the Secure Operation section for more information.
-If 6 integers, one special character and one letter are used without repetition for an 8-digit PIN, the probability of randomly guessing the correct sequence is 1 in 832,000,000.
-Including the rest of the alphanumeric characters drastically decreases the odds of guessing the correct sequence.
+If 6 integers, one special character and one alphabet are used without repetition for an 8 digit PIN, the probability of randomly guessing the correct sequence is 1 in 832,000,000.
+In order to successfully guess the sequence in one minute would require the ability to make over 13,000,000 guesses per second, which far exceeds the operational capabilities of the module.
+Including the rest of the alphanumeric characters drastically decreases the odds of guessing the correct sequence."